novaprova/novaprova/doc/manual/functions.rst

     FAIL mytests.do_it_this_way_instead

-Novaprova also supports a third test result, Not Applicable, which is neither a Pass nor a Fail.
+NovaProva also supports a third test result, Not Applicable, which is neither a Pass nor a Fail.
 A test which runs but decides that some preconditions are not met, can call the ``NP_NOTAPPLICABLE`` macro.
 Such tests are not counted as either passes or failures; it's as if they